MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

    <!--After a few seconds, the **Issues counter** (![Issues counter](./index-images/issues-counter-icon.png)) appears in the upper right corner of DevTools.
    1. Refresh the page, because some issues are reported based on network requests.
 Notice the updated count in the **Issues counter**.-->

-1. In the Quick View toolbar at the bottom of DevTools, select the **Issues** tab.
+1. In the Quick View toolbar at the bottom of DevTools, select the **Issues** tab, which is present by default.

    If Quick View isn't displayed, select **Customize and control DevTools** (**...**), and then select **Toggle Quick View panel** (**Esc**).
 If the **Quick View** toolbar doesn't have the **Issues** tab, in the **Quick View** toolbar, click the **More tools** (**+**) button, and then select **Issues**.